Lisa Donovan’s Slab Buttermilk Pie Recipe

 By Lisa Donovan

 I developed my buttermilk chess pie when I was working with Sean Brock as his pastry chef as a nod to both of our deep Appalachian roots.
-It became a huge staple in my career and in my social life – I basically couldn’t show up to a picnic without it.
-I was inspired to slab this pie as a way to make it more party friendly than a whole round pie sometimes is.
+It became a huge staple in my career and social life—I basically couldn’t show up to a picnic without it.
+I was inspired to slab this pie as a way to make it more party-friendly than a whole round pie sometimes is.
 It becomes a better, more snackable ratio of pie dough to filling – where you can almost just eat it like a lemon square or a cookie instead of having to sit down with a whole fork and plate.
 It becomes more casual, I think, in slab form.
-And, also, just feeds more people.
+And it also just feeds more people.

 Watch Lisa make a version of this pie: